 The last warship built at Chatham, the Ocelot launched in 1962.
 She is an 'O' class vessel, powered by diesel-electric engines.
 She saw service throughout the Cold War and was retired in 1991.
 The ship was manned by a crew of 69 - and frankly, they were cramped!

 The Ocelot is the only one of the three historic vessels at Chatham that must be accessed by a guided tour.
 These tours are very popular, so I recommend you book a tour time as soon as you enter the Dockyards!
 The interior of the submarine is extremely cramped, but navigating the interior of the vessel on a tour really brings home what life must have been like for the crew.
 It's an eye-opening experience.

 This elegant building was erected in 1704 as a residence for the Dockyard's commissioner Captain George St Lo.
 It is the oldest intact naval building in Britain and stands on the site of an even earlier building.
 Behind the House is a garden laid out in the 1640s.

 Seventeen lifeboats are displayed in this fascinating exhibit.
 Relive the perilous tale of some of the RNLI's most famous and difficult rescues.

-Thee is just so much history at Chatham it is almost too much to take in!
+There is just so much history at Chatham it is almost too much to take in!
 Please give yourself plenty of time to explore the entire site.
-This is an historic site where you will want to taker your time - and I guarantee you'll still end up missing something you wanted to see!
+This is a vast historic site where you will want to take your time - and I guarantee you'll still end up missing something you wanted to see!
 I highly recommend booking tours for the historic vessels.
-The Victorian Ropery is also interesting, and don't miss the Assistant Harbour Master's House, built n 1770, and the ceremonial water gate behind it where visiting dignitaries came ashore.
+The Victorian Ropery is also interesting, and don't miss the Assistant Harbour Master's House, built in 1770, and the ceremonial water gate behind it where visiting dignitaries came ashore.